Europe for Visitors - Home

 INSET BELOW: An apartment-dwelling dog, and the viewing gallery of the Espacité Tower.

-Dog in La Chaux-de-Fonds, SwitzerlandLa Chaux-de-Fonds is represented by Neuchâtel Tourism, which has a sometimes flaky Web site at www.neuchateltourisme.ch.
+Dog in La Chaux-de-Fonds, SwitzerlandLa Chaux-de-Fonds is represented by Neuchâtel Tourism, which has a Web site at www.neuchateltourisme.ch.
 The cantonal tourist office markets the entire region as "Watch Valley: Le pays de précision."

 Espacité Tower viewing platform, La Chaux-de-Fonds, SwitzerlandIf you arrive in La Chaux-de-Fonds by train, walk straight ahead one block from the railroad station to the Avenue Léopold-Robert.